-As you can see, you need to be very conscious of how long herbicide products stay in the soil before you employ one to your crops.
+As you can see, you need to be very conscious of how long does weed killer last before you employ one to your crops.
 Residual activity is a very important consideration as climatic conditions.
 To make sure that you don’t use too much, apply your chemical herbicides in the correct intervals and dilute the concentration as directed on the canister.
 Remember, less is more for selective herbicide and pre emergent herbicide!
 Use a little less than the suggested dose to kill the most lawn weeds and apply more to the remaining ones.

 Weed Killer Pouch & Collapsible Sprayer